ssokolow/quicktile/docs/commands.rst

 Workspace-wise Window Manipulation
 ----------------------------------

-.. todo:: Decide whether to rework these to "bring" or add such variants and
+.. todo:: Decide whether to rework the ``workspace-send-*`` commands to *mean*
-          update the docs accordingly.
+    ``workspace-bring-*``, to add such commands, or to rework the internals so it's easy to dispatch a "send, then go" sequence from a single binding.

 ``all-desktops``
 ^^^^^^^^^^^^^^^^